Any-bot/D2T-msg-forward/README.md

-# Discord to Telegram DM Forwarder
+# D2T-msg-forward using Self-Bot

-This is a simple Python script that forwards messages from a Discord channel to Telegram channel when a message includes a solana Token Address.
-This is self-bot
+This is a simple Python script that forwards messages from a Discord channel to a Telegram channel when a message includes a Solana token address.
+This is a **self-bot**.

 ## Main Features